 Discovering Belsebuub’s Work on OBEs

-Another particular occasion stood out from a retreat, where we were making efforts to have experiences in the astral plane using various techniques based on Belsebuub’s work.
+Another particular occasion stood out from a retreat, where we were making efforts to have experiences in the astral plane.
 I shared a room with a close friend and we decided to set a few gentle alarms during the night, after which we would get up, briefly walk around the room in awareness and then settle back to sleep.
 We did this over a few evenings and to my pleasant surprise, I woke up in dreams on three consecutive nights.